 The original Star Wars was not expected to be a success, far from it.
 The studio was not optimistic, hence only 40 opening theaters.
 The head of 20th Century Fox at the time was Alan Ladd, Jr. He agreed to produce the film with an initial $8M budget because he was impressed with George Lucas’ 1973 American Graffiti.
 Even Lucas was not hopeful.
-Instead of going to the opening he went to Kauai, Hawaii with his friend Stephen Spielberg to commiserate.
+Instead of going to the opening, he went to Kauai, Hawaii with his friend Stephen Spielberg to commiserate.
 While there, they conceived of Indiana Jones, named after Lucas’ dog, which was subsequently filmed there, and would make Harrison Ford a much bigger star than he would have been as just Han Solo.

 The general pessimism about the movie allowed George Lucas to take a small salary, but he negotiated the retention of a sizable chunk of the merchandising rights.
 That first book turned into a book empire.
 The Star Wars Expanded Universe also includes comic books as well as games — board, video, online, and computer — plus TV and movies.
 There were t-shirts, toasters, lightsabres, bottle openers, headphones, tape dispensers, popcorn makers, action figures, watches, cups, pens, slippers, and class rings.

 And lunch pails, shower curtains, and underoos.
 The movie is considered either #1 or #2 highest grossing film of all time, perhaps behind Gone with the Wind, adjusted for inflation.
-Though George Lucas sold LucasFilm for $4.05B a few years ago to Disney, the total value of the franchise is over $30B.
-And Lucas holds the second largest block of Disney stock, after the Steve Jobs family, who sold them Pixar.
+Though George Lucas sold Lucasfilm for $4.05B a few years ago to Disney, the total value of the franchise is over $30B.
+And Lucas holds the second largest block of Disney stock, after the Steve Jobs family, who sold Pixar to them.

 Speaking of Disney, they have featured a Star Tours ride at several of their parks around the world for many years.
 I visited that attraction at Disneyland Paris, in what is called Discoveryland.
-Disney has announced they’ll be breaking ground in 2016 on a 14-acre Star Wars Land in both California’s Disneyland and Florida’s Walt Disney World.
+Additionally, each of the parks features heavy Star Wars themes in terms of music, shopping, and rides in their respective Tomorrowland.

-Since the first film, I’ve seen all the subsequent films the first day they came out.
+Since the first film, I’ve seen all the subsequent films on the first day they came out.
 I made the mistake of reading everything I could get my hands on between the first and second films — including the August 1977 issue of Rolling Stone — and it spoiled The Empire Strikes Back.
 I’m more vigilant about reading spoilers.

 It’s well known that George Lucas favored Joseph Campbell’s Power of Myth and the Hero’s Adventure.
 The first Star Wars movie picks that up as Luke wants “to become a Jedi like my father before me.”
 Themes of (Jedi) knights of the roundtable, squires (padawans, apprentices), and fair princesses to be rescued harken back to King Arthur’s court.
 In that way, it plays more to fantasy themes than traditional sci-fi themes.
 And because it was “A long time ago in a galaxy far, far away” rather than the future, you see a parallel with the fall of the Roman Senate and its Republican form of government, to be replaced by a Galactic Empire and a dictatorial power-hungry Emperor.
 But you cannot miss the sci-fi homage to Isaac Asimov’s Foundation trilogy novels with its Galactic Empire.
 Nor Kurosawa’s Hidden Fortress movie.
 Nor the drones (droids) from Douglas Trumbull’s Silent Running film.